-the examples following section 2635.204(g) illustrate the concepts; example 3, in particular, indicates that a small dinner party is not a WAG, that an event attended primarily by the personnel of a particular company is not a WAG regardless of the number of attendees, and that the presence of a token representative of a divergent interest group will not cure an otherwise non-diverse gathering.
+to define the necessary size or diversity of a WAG.5 However, the examples following section 2635.204(g) illustrate the concepts; example 3, in particular, indicates that a small dinner party is not a WAG, that an event attended primarily by the personnel of a particular company is not a WAG regardless of the number of attendees, and that the presence of a token representative of a divergent interest group will not cure an otherwise non-diverse gathering.
 In any case, the rule plainly contemplates that the agency designee will make sufficient inquiry into the number and diversity of expected attendees at a given event before an employee is permitted to rely on the exception.

-OGE also still considers it fundamental that a WAG must provide the opportunity for "an exchange of ideas" with a large OGE Informal Advisory Letter 99 x 2; see and diverse group.
-OGE 87 x 13 ("interchange of ideas").
-If an event is structured that an employee has little opportunity to exchange views with a large and diverse number of persons, then the very purpose of the exception would be defeated.
-In fact, the requirement that attendees represent "a diversity of views or interests" would be irrelevant if the employee had no meaningful opportunity actually to views with exchange those attendees.
-OGE does not consider such events to be WAGs. described below, some social events may well provide sufficient opportunities for exchange to be considered WAGs, but most sporting, theatrical, and musical events do not.
+OGE also still considers it fundamental that a WAG must provide the opportunity for "an exchange of ideas" with a large and diverse group.
+OGE Informal Advisory Letter 99 x 2; see Advisory Memorandum 87 x 13 ("interchange OGE Informal ideas").
+If an event is so structured that an employee has little opportunity to exchange views with a large and diverse number of persons, then the very purpose of the exception would In fact, the requirement that attendees represent "a diversity of views or interests" would be irrelevant if the employee had no meaningful opportunity actually to exchange views with those other attendees.
+OGE does not consider such events to be WAGs.
+As described below, some social events may well provide sufficient opportunities for exchange considered WAGs, but most sporting, theatrical, and musical events do not.